 The purpose of CEPA can be further understood by comments made by former Governor Thomas Kean when signing CEPA into law:

 “It is most unfortunate, but nonetheless true, that conscientious employees have been subjected to firing, demotion or suspension for calling attention to illegal activity on the part of his or her employer.
 It is just as unfortunate that illegal activities have not been brought to light because of the deep-seated fear on the part of an employee that his or her livelihood will be taken away without recourse”.

-If like DG you have been or are a victim of retaliation for having disclosed or objected to your employer’s conduct which you reasonably believe violates the law, regulation or a public policy, do not hesitate to contact the attorneys at Mashel Law, L.L.C.
+If you have been or are a victim of retaliation for having disclosed or objected to your employer’s conduct which you reasonably believe violates the law, regulation or a public policy, and/or is fraudulent, do not hesitate to contact the attorneys at Mashel Law, L.L.C.
 Do not delay because you only have one (1) year from the date you were fired or otherwise suffered retaliation in which to file a lawsuit under CEPA.